rmsrosa/rode_convergence_euler/docs/src/theory/extras.md

 # Extras

+Here are some calculations that did not make into the paper.

 ## A discrete Gronwall Lemma

-For the estimate of the global error, we use the following discrete version of the Grownwall Lemma, which is a particular case of the result found in \cite{GiraultRaviart1981} (see also \cite{Clark1987}).
+For the estimate of the global error, we use the following discrete version of the Grownwall Lemma, which is a particular case of the result found in [Girault & Raviart (1981)](https://link.springer.com/book/10.1007/BFb0063447).

 **Discrete Gronwall Lemma:** Let $(e_j)_{j}$ be a (finite or infinite) sequence of positive numbers starting at $j=0$ and satisfying
 ```math